 Example: Lowe’s, a Top 10 American home improvement company, anticipated the rise of interest in VR and recently announced the launch of Lowe’s Style Studio, which allows consumers to use the Vision Pro to visualize kitchen designs.

-Implementation: Implement mechanisms for collecting user feedback, such as Implementation: Stay informed about emerging technologies and design trends.
+Implementation: Stay informed about emerging technologies and design trends.
 Experiment with new ideas, such as AR/VR, 3D interfaces, or blockchain, to see how they might enhance your product's usability and cater to new user needs

 09 Scalable Architecture